Descanonge/neba/docs/source/datasets/usage.rst

 .. note::

-   The module will be instanciated in the order of the mapping.
-They will also be setup in this order, with the difference that the parameters module will always be first.
+   The module will be instanciated and setup in the order of the mapping, except that the parameters module will always be first.

 Dataset managers are initialized with an optional argument giving the parameters, and additional keyword arguments.
 All modules are instantiated with